 Let’s overview the process of adding negative keywords on Amazon in your Seller Central.

 First, navigate to “Campaign Manager” in the “Advertising” tab.
 Next, you should move to the campaign/ad group for which you wish to find negative keywords.
-Tap on the “Negative Targeting”, then – “Negative Keywords”.
+Next, tap on “Negative Targeting,” then – “Negative Keywords.”

 This manual campaign can only be created with keyword targeting or product targeting.
 So, you have two options: negative keyword targeting and negative product targeting.

-Negative keywords are important to understand in terms of your Amazon advertising budget.
+Amazon negative keywords are important to understand in terms of your advertising budget.
 Everyone is clamoring to get their products on Amazon, so the competition is fierce.
-If you don’t have your negative keywords, your ad may show up for someone that offers a similar product.
+If you don’t have negative keywords, your ad may show up for someone offering a similar product.
 This can be frustrating when your ad costs you an arm and a leg.

-So before you make a big campaign that costs a ton of money, you should add negative keywords in your Amazon ads.
+So before you make a big campaign that costs a ton of money, you should add negative keywords to your Amazon ads.

-Have any questions about how to find negative keywords and what are negative keywords in PPC?
-Please, contact us and we’ll help you optimize your spendings and increase conversions.
+Have any questions about how to find negative keywords on Amazon and what are negative keywords in PPC?
+Please, contact us, and we’ll help you optimize your spending and increase conversions.